 It is important that the board has a good range of different ages among the directors.
-Too many directors over the legal retirement age present problems for succession and renewal of ideas.
-In fact, the younger generation can have a more modern and innovating view of business.
+Too many directors over the legal retirement age present problems for succession and renewal of ideas and competencies.
+In fact, younger nominees can have a more modern and innovating view of business.
 The boards should therefore include a diversity of directors in terms of age, with particular emphasis on the board's succession plan.
 In order to ensure regular renewal of the board, certain companies set age or term limits for board membership (see point 2.10.C).